Drawing Supply And Demand Zones: Easy Guide For Dummies

 That’s where I come in!

-In this post… I’ll explain the right way to draw supply and demand zones, from the base down to the most recent swing low (demand zones) or up to the most recent swing high (supply zones).
+In this post, I’ll explain the right way to draw supply and demand zones, starting right from the source of your rally or decline and extending to the most recent swing low (for demand zones) or swing high (for supply zones).
+I’ll also explain how to identify the base to help you cover the right area when drawing zones.

 Sound good?